querqy/chorus/katas/000_setting_up_chorus.md

 > export SOLR_INDEX_ID=5bc6e917-33b7-45ec-91ba-8e2c4a2e8085

-> curl -X PUT -H "Content-Type: application/json" -d '{"name":"product_type"}' http://localhost:9000/api/v1/{$SOLR_INDEX_ID}/suggested-solr-field
+> curl -X PUT -H "Content-Type: application/json" -d '{"name":"product_type"}' http://localhost:9000/api/v1/${SOLR_INDEX_ID}/suggested-solr-field

-> curl -X PUT -H "Content-Type: application/json" -d '{"name":"title"}' http://localhost:9000/api/v1/{$SOLR_INDEX_ID}/suggested-solr-field
+> curl -X PUT -H "Content-Type: application/json" -d '{"name":"title"}' http://localhost:9000/api/v1/${SOLR_INDEX_ID}/suggested-solr-field

 Now go ahead and confirm that SMUI is working by visiting http://localhost:9000.
 We'll learn more about using SMUI later, however test that it's working by clicking the _Push Config to Solr_ button.
 You will get a confirmation message that the rules were deployed.

 Now we want to pivot to setting up our Offline Testing Environment.
-Today we have two open source projects integrated into Chorus, Quepid and Rated Ranking Evaluator (RRE).
+Today we have two open source projects integrated into Chorus: Quepid and Rated Ranking Evaluator (RRE).

 We'll start with Quepid and then move on to RRE.